 Drosera tubaestylis is one of our newest tuberous sundews.
 We have grown these for years in a large display bog but have released them for the first time this year!
 They grow a long, paddle shaped leaves covered thickly in dew.
 It flowers readily with white flowers.
-This is a rarely offered sunder and we are so excited to make it available!
+The tuberous Drosera can be a bit difficult to grow, this is not a plant for a beginner.

 Sun: As much sun as possible, if sun is inadequate during their winter growing season supplement with T5 fluorescent lighting.
 When growing under lights set photo period to 7 or 8 hours during the winter.